electronickai/functional-core-demo/README.md

 `FauxO` means that a class may contain both, data and code.
 However, compared to object orientation, all parameters into the code and the return values have to be immutable.

-An example of `FauxO` within this project is the class `PlayerList`.
-It contains state (e.g. a list of players) and code (it is possible to add a new player).
-However the `PlayerList` that is returned is a new instance - The PlayerList itself is immutable.
+An example of `FauxO` within this project is the class `Agenda`.
+It contains state (e.g. a list of talks) and code (it is possible to add a new talk).
+However the `Agenda` that is returned is a new instance - The Agenda itself is immutable.

 ### Readability of "Core Code"